-When the children were babies my first aid kit that I carry with me was a little different in that it also incorporated Calpol, teething powders and a thermometer – I can now leave those at home if we are only going away for the day but I must admit to carrying Calpol and a thermometer with us if we are away for a few days (when Tigger gets ill, he goes down pretty quickly).
+When the children were babies the first aid kit that I carried with me was a little different in that it also incorporated Calpol, teething powders and a thermometer – I can now leave those at home if we are only going away for the day but I must admit to carrying Calpol and a thermometer with us if we are away for a few days (when Tigger gets ill, he goes down pretty quickly).

 What do you need to carry in your first aid kit?

 Depending on where you will be using your first aid depends on what you need to keep in it however there are some basics that you will need to carry.
-A 1 person first aid kit in a bum bag for example is perfect for when you are out and about, it can be worn, popped inside your bag or kept under the pushchair.
+A 1 person first aid kit in a bum bag, for example, is perfect for when you are out and about, it can be worn, popped inside your bag or kept under the pushchair.

 - 1 x First Aid Guidance Leaflet